runvnc/gamechanger/README.md

-# ToffeeScript, a Game-Changer for Node.js callbacks
+# ToffeeScript, a Game-Changer for Node.js Callbacks

 The following article does a good job of explaining "callback hell" in Node.js: